bvda/bvda/README.md

 I work as an assistant professor at the Department of Electrical and Computer Engineering at Aarhus University.

+I was born the year the i386 became widely available.

 <!--
 **bvda/bvda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.